BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 ```

 * **Media Message Requests -> Message Activity**
-Message content will be stored as Attachment.
+The message content will be stored as an Attachment.
 Content type will be valid [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).

 ```cs
   activity.Attachments = new List<Attachment>